 If you’re a burrito freak like me, you won’t want to miss this recipe for Shrimp Burritos Con Queso.
 Smothered in a sour cream cheese sauce, this is melt in your mouth wonderful.
 Or this super easy Chili Burrito recipe.

 And if you’re looking for more ways to use Green Chili, don’t miss my post for Chicken Fried Steaks with Green Chili and Egg.

 - 3 large russet potatoes 10 to 12 ounces each, peeled or unpeeled, small chopped.
 Or use 3 cups frozen hash brown potatoes

 - 1 clove clove minced

 - 3-4 cups prepared Hatch Green Chili warmed

 - 8 ounces mild cheddar cheese grated

-To make the burritos, spoon 1⁄4 of mixture onto a tortilla.
+- To make the burritos, spoon a heaping 1/3 cup of potato egg mixture onto a warmed tortilla.
 Top with 2 slices of bacon.
 Roll up into a loose cylinder and place burrito seam side down on a heatproof plate.
-Spoon 1⁄2 - 1 cup of warm Hatch Green Chili over burrito and sprinkle it generously with cheese.

 - Bake burritos until cheese is melted and gooey, about 5 minutes.
 Serve immediately.